fkirc/secure-network-interface-with-sgx/README.md

 _________________________________________________________________________
 **Limitations of SGX:**
-SGX cannot directly access any external hardware.
+Currently, SGX cannot directly access any external hardware.
 Therefore, it is necessary to establish a cryptographic channel to securely communicate between an SGX enclave and external hardware.
 In this work, we used a "MACSec gateway" for this cryptographic channel.
 Other TEEs can be configured to avoid this issue altogether (e.g. ARM TrustZone).